lanyavik/Xinyue-Chen/index.md

 * Uncertainty Dampening: Correcting the Q-Landscape in Offline Reinforcement Learning. **Che Wang**, Keith Ross.
 * [On the Convergence of the Monte Carlo Exploring Starts Algorithm for Reinforcement Learning](https://arxiv.org/abs/2002.03585). **Che Wang**, Keith Ross.

+## Teaching
+* In 2019 I have taken a collegiate teaching course led by Professor Jace Hargis at NYU Shanghai.
+* Since 2018 I have been working for the ML and RL class, I found that step-by-step video tutorials can be very helpful.
+I also tried design experimental research projects to help students learn the research workflow.
+* From 2016-2018 I have worked as a mentor and instructor at BiggerLab.
+A few student teams that I worked with went to participate in the 2018 MIT Battlecode contest.
+My experience shows that even high school students can learn AI concepts very quickly when the class is exciting enough.
+* In 2016 I was a peer tutor for the Intro to CS course and hosted a coding competition.
+The top prizes were drones generously sponsored by Professor Olivier Marin.

+## Hobbies
+* I found teaching to be very interesting and constantly seek to improve my skills.
+* I have been a dancer since 2013, I was one of the co-founders of the Xiaolong Shakers dance club at NYU Shanghai.
+* I am a fan of science fiction and video games.